 - Summary probation

-You can compare these penalties to those used for a 1st time DUI conviction, which is DUI fines of up to $2,000 and DUI jail time of up to six months.
-DUI convictions can also lead to the suspension of your driver’s license, making VC 23109(c) charges useful in many plea bargains.
+You can compare these penalties to those used for a 1st time DUI conviction, which are fines of up to $2,000 and up to six months in county jail.
+DUI convictions can also lead to a license suspension, making VC 23109(c) charges useful in many plea bargains.

 Criminal Defenses for Exhibition of Speed Charges

-Many drivers decide to accept exhibition of speed charges as part of a plea bargain.
-However, some drivers in California are charged under VC 23109(c) as the direct result of being pulled over by a police officer.
+Many drivers accept exhibition of speed charges as part of a plea bargain.
+However, some drivers in California face VC 23109(c) charges as the direct result of being pulled over by a police officer.
 In this situation, drivers can seek help from a criminal defense lawyer.

-A professional lawyer may be able to argue several different defenses depending on your situation.
+A professional lawyer can argue several different legal defenses depending on your situation.
 Below are two of the most common arguments used in a California VC Section 23109(c) case.

 That You Accelerated to Avoid a Threat to Your Safety

-Sometimes, drivers must accelerate abruptly in order to avoid risk on the roads.
-While this may resemble an exhibition of speed to an outside observer, a lawyer may be able to show that accelerating suddenly was the best option in your situation.
+Sometimes, drivers must accelerate abruptly to avoid risk on the roads.
+While this may resemble exhibitions of speed to an outside observer, a lawyer may be able to show that accelerating suddenly was the best option in your situation.

 A Lawyer Can Help You Handle Exhibition of Speed Charges